-The evaluation measures the effectiveness of informational nudges in the form of text and voice messaging along with distance learning and conditional cash transfers in reducing the probability of school dropout among girls due to COVID-19.
-Implemented as part of a distance learning program under the Third Punjab Education Support Project, the findings aim to address evidence gaps on how to ensure learning continuity for girls in emergency settings.
+The evaluation tests impacts of SMS and phone messages to encourage take-up of a school scholarship, re-enrollment in school, with specific messages for girls’ engagement related to COVID-19 school reopening.
+Implemented as part of a distance learning program under the Third Punjab Education Support Project, outcomes measured include impact learning, re-enrolment and time use.
+The findings aim to address evidence gaps on how to ensure learning continuity for girls in emergency settings.

 Gender sensitivity in job advertisements (Pakistan)

 The evaluation measures the impact of an intervention that publicizes gender-friendly features of jobs such as flexible work arrangements, support for childcare and safe transportation in one of Pakistan’s leading online job portals that posts more than 1,000 jobs a day.
 The research seeks to understand the extent to which reducing information asymmetry between employers and jobseekers regarding job attributes that female jobseekers particularly care about can promote women’s labor force participation in Pakistan.

 The evaluation measures the impact of a one-off "big-push" package, including a transfer of livestock assets, cash consumption stipend, skills training, and coaching on poverty reduction and women’s empowerment across 80 villages in the Balkh province in Afghanistan.
 A second round of follow-up data collection is now underway to estimate longer-run impacts of the intervention.